tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 The agent is not sure which columns the export should include, or whether it should be filtered to the dashboard's current view.
 It either dives in and guesses, or asks one clarifying question and stops working until you reply.
+The question is often the wrong one.
+The agent asks something it could have answered itself by reading more code, while missing the genuine ambiguity that bites later.
+When the agent does ask, it does not surface its current interpretation, so a disagreement over what "the dashboard's current view" means only shows up after the result is wrong.
+Your answers are coupled too - "which columns" depends on "filtered or full" - but the agent asks them as a flat list, not as a dependency tree.
 There is no middle ground between guessing and blocking.

 *What it should be.*
 The agent asks "which columns?" and "filtered or full?" on the user-facing channel while it keeps researching the CSV utility and the dashboard's data queries on other channels.
+It surfaces its current interpretation alongside the question - "I see twelve columns on the dashboard, including derived metrics; should the export include all twelve, or the raw columns underneath?" - so you can correct the framing, not just the answer.
+It proposes a reasonable default and flags the assumption on the planning channel, instead of blocking on every choice.
+When you answer one question, the agent integrates and re-asks downstream questions only if they are still ambiguous.
 By the time you reply, the agent already has the relevant code in context, and your answer steers the research that is already in flight.

 #### **Steering**

 *What it is.*
-The agent is already working - it has started writing code, running commands, producing a prototype.
+The agent is already working - writing code, running commands, producing a prototype.
-Halfway through, you notice it is taking the wrong approach, or you remember a detail you forgot to mention.
+Halfway through, you notice the wrong approach.
-You type it into the chat box.
+You type a correction into the chat box.
-Your message is queued.
-It will be delivered at the next tool boundary.
-By then the agent may have already wasted compute pursuing the wrong hypothesis.
+Your message is queued until the next tool boundary, and by then the agent may have wasted compute on the wrong hypothesis.
-The agent has only one output stream, so what it is thinking and what it is showing you are the same stream.
+The agent has only one output stream, so its thinking and its user-facing output share it.
-You see file operations and tool calls but no acknowledgment that you exist, and the agent feels like it is stonewalling you.
+You see file operations and tool calls but no acknowledgment that you exist - the agent feels like it is stonewalling you.
-There is no equivalent of nodding or saying "uh-huh, I heard that, let me finish this thought first".
-You cannot interrupt the agent's chain of thought either.[^interrupt-cot] If you do, the agent abandons its current trace and restarts from your new message.
+You cannot interrupt the agent's chain of thought either.[^interrupt-cot] To steer, you have to restart everything.
+The main agent abandons its trace and starts from your message.
+Any subagents it spawned have to be killed and re-spawned with new instructions, losing the context they had built up.

 *What it should be.*
-You send a course correction mid-flight - the agent is wiring the button to the wrong dashboard, or you remember the export needs to respect row-level permissions.
+You send a course correction mid-flight - the agent is wiring the button to the wrong dashboard, or you remember that some of the columns are internal-reference IDs that the end user does not care about.
 The agent reads your message immediately without finishing its current thought.
 The planning channel updates to include the new constraint.
 The agent thinks and communicates at the same time, on separate channels.